Dana Mladin

 You’re practically inside a palace, where you can’t take your eyes off the ceiling, walls, and pillars.

-I even took pictures of the way to the restroom.
+I even took pictures of the way to the restroom:

-But that’s how I discovered the lower area of the café, where there are more tables and different arrangements.
+That’s how I discovered the lower area of the café, where there are more tables and different arrangements.

 There’s always a line at the entrance – people trying their luck and waiting a long time for a table to free up so they can enter.